mangrovedao/mangrove-strats/README.md

 If you are looking for the Mangrove developer documentation, the site to go to is [docs.mangrove.exchange](https://docs.mangrove.exchange).

-This repository builds untop of [@mangrovedao/mangrove-core](https://github.com/mangrovedao/mangrove-core/).
+This repository builds on top of [@mangrovedao/mangrove-core](https://github.com/mangrovedao/mangrove-core/).
 It uses mangrove-core to build a library of strategies that can be used to create offers, execute trades, etc.

 # Installing prerequisites